db-developer/grunt-jsdoc2md/README.md

 <code>npm install grunt-jsdoc2mds --save-dev</code>

-Do not forget to install the peer dependencies.
-Once installed, the plugin may be loaded from within your gruntfile:
+Once installed, the plugin may be loaded from within your gruntfile.

-<code>grunt.loadNpmTasks( "jsdoc2md" );</code>

 Setup the task configuration as described below (see usage) and run the task:

 <code>grunt jsdoc2md</code>